A study suggests that if women eat chocolate during pregnancy, they could boost the growth and development of the fetus (1).

 Researchers randomly picked a few mothers who had six-month-old babies and asked them how frequently they had chocolate in their pregnancy.
 They were told to rate their babies’ happiness.

-Mothers who frequently had chocolate in their pregnancy gave higher happiness score to their babies than mothers who did not have chocolate regularly.
+Mothers who frequently had chocolate in their pregnancy gave higher happiness scores to their babies than mothers who did not have chocolate regularly.

 However, the exact reason is not known – it may be the chocolate passing through the placenta into the breast milk or mother’s enhanced happiness from chocolate that made the babies happy.

 Another interesting finding from the study was that it protected babies from maternal stress.
 Mothers who never ate chocolate showed high stress levels during pregnancy and had babies who were fearful.
-Mothers who ate chocolate showed low stress levels and had babies who were less fearful (7).
+Mothers who ate chocolate showed low-stress levels and had babies with positive temperaments (7).

 Dark chocolate contains low sugars and fats.
-Also, the flavonoids present in it raise good cholesterol levels, reduce oxidation of bad cholesterol and regulate blood sugar levels.
+Also, the flavonoidsiXA group of natural compounds found in fruits, vegetables, wine, tea, and chocolate. raise good cholesterol levels, reduce oxidation of bad cholesterol and regulate blood sugar levels, thus improving maternal health.
 They also improve the blood flow by making the blood vessels elastic (8).

 Why Too Much Chocolate Is Not Safe During Pregnancy